 Such a move would be a blow to the UK’s car industry, because the plant accounts for a third of all Britain’s car exports, as well as one of the UK’s most prolific domestically-built models, the Qashqai.

 It is unclear how Ghosn's announcement may delay future production.
 With the second-generation Juke already greenlighted for production, the next investment decision due is the third-generation Qashqai.
 The facelifted second-gen Qashqai will arrive next year and includes autonomous technology.

-Nissan's European boss Paul Willcox recently said that the Qashqai is moving to 'Line 2', which will allow the Sunderland plant to build more examples of the SUV model.
-Sunderland also builds around 20,000 Leaf EVs each year, as well as the Infiniti Q30.
+Nissan's European boss Paul Willcox recently said that the Nissan Qashqai is moving to 'Line 2', which will allow the Sunderland plant to build more examples of the SUV model.
+Sunderland also builds around 20,000 Nissan Leaf EVs each year, as well as the Infiniti Q30.
 The plant built 120,000 Jukes in 2014 and 110,000 in 2015.

 Additional reporting by Hilton Holloway